Retired and Useful

 • Verified people, not anonymous profiles.

-Every rare-skills listing is checked by fellow retirees before it's published.
+Every register listing is checked by fellow retirees before it's published.
 Identity, references and skills are confirmed in tiers — so seekers know what they're looking at.

 • Free to list.
 Free to search.
 Paid only when both sides agree.